Julia A. Haller, MD

 Medical Staff Location

-Dr. Julia A. Haller, a world-renowned leader in retinal disease, is Ophthalmologist-in-Chief of the Wills Eye Hospital and Professor and Chair of the department of Ophthalmology at Jefferson Medical College of Thomas Jefferson University.
+Dr. Haller is Ophthalmologist-in-Chief of Wills Eye Hospital in Philadelphia, where she holds the William Tasman, M.D.
+Endowed Chair.
+She serves as Professor and Chair of the Department of Ophthalmology at Jefferson Medical College of Thomas Jefferson University and Thomas Jefferson University Hospitals, and Co-Director of the Wills Vision Research Center at Jefferson.
 She was educated at the Bryn Mawr School in Baltimore, Princeton University, and Harvard Medical School.
-After a surgical internship at Hopkins and a fellowship in ocular pathology with Dr. Frederick A. Jakobiec at Manhattan Eye, Ear and Throat Hospital, she entered the residency program in ophthalmology at the Wilmer Eye Institute at Johns Hopkins Hospital.
-Following her subsequent retina fellowship at Hopkins directed by Dr. Ronald G. Michels, she became Wilmer’s first female Chief Resident in 1986.
-She joined the faculty thereafter, became the inaugural Katharine Graham Professor of Ophthalmology in 2002, and was installed as the inaugural Robert Bond Welch, M.D.
+After a Halsted surgical internship at Johns Hopkins and a fellowship in ocular pathology with Frederick A. Jakobiec, M.D. at Manhattan Eye, Ear and Throat Hospital, she completed her residency in ophthalmology at the Wilmer Eye Institute at Johns Hopkins.
+She received a Heed Fellowship award for her retina training at Hopkins, directed by Ronald G. Michels, M.D.
+She then became Wilmer’s first female Chief Resident, joined the faculty thereafter, and was named the inaugural Katharine Graham Professor of Ophthalmology in 2002, and the inaugural Robert Bond Welch, M.D.
 Professor of Ophthalmology in 2006.
-At Wilmer, she directed the Retina Fellowship program.
-Dr. Haller assumed leadership of Wills Eye Hospital in 2007.
+At Wilmer, also she directed the Retina Fellowship Training Program.
+She assumed leadership of the Wills Eye Hospital in 2007.